Phrasing

 Draw all the margins on your

-supply of pads, at least 2 cm wide.
-You will use the margin for
+supply of pads, approximately 2 cm wide.
+The margin is used for

-yourself, enabling you to go instantly to a particular section.
-The
+yourself, enabling you to go instantly to a particular place, or for rewriting a

 margin is your essential key to hassle-free transcription and